-But in seeing how active HONRWATCH was in defending this garbage (or maybe they just really love the sound of their own greasy fingers pounding away on a keyboard), I figured there was a chance — albeit a small one — that I could get them to defy themselves and actually engage, ultimately exposing them for being the total fraud they are.
-So I called them out:
+Still, watching how active HONRWATCH was in defending this garbage — maybe they just really enjoy the sound of their own greasy fingers hammering a keyboard — I figured there was a small chance I could get them to engage directly.
+So I called them out.

 Since you’re watching, /u/HONRWATCH…